What is data breach software?

 Yes, you can check if your data has been breached using breach detection tools that scan dark web databases.
 Breachsense searches billions of leaked credentials across data breaches, infostealer logs, and combo lists.
 Use our free dark web scanner to see which accounts have been compromised instantly.
 The scanner shows you where your data appeared and what information was exposed.
 For ongoing protection, data breach software monitors continuously and alerts you when new breaches expose your information.

-Data breach software continuously monitors the dark web and breach databases for your organization’s exposed data.
-The software scans criminal marketplaces, hacker forums, and paste sites for leaked credentials and sensitive information.
+Data breach software continuously monitors the dark web for your exposed data.
+It scans criminal marketplaces, hacker forums, and paste sites for leaked credentials and sensitive information.
 When your data appears in a breach, you get instant alerts.
-You can then reset passwords and revoke access before attackers exploit the information.
-This helps prevent account takeovers and reduces breach costs significantly.
+You can then reset passwords and revoke access before attackers exploit it.
+Breaches caught early cost about $1.1 million less than those found late (IBM’s 2025 Cost of a Data Breach Report).

 No, data breaches and data leaks are different.
 A data breach involves malicious unauthorized access.
 Attackers deliberately compromise systems to steal sensitive information through hacking or exploitation.
 A data leak is an unauthorized release of confidential data.
 It can be intentional or accidental by employees or third parties.
 Leaks often happen through misconfigured databases or human error.
 Both expose your data, but breaches require active attacks.
 You need monitoring for both to stay protected.